cyones/mirDNN/README.md

 ## Reproduce experiments

 To reproduce the experiments, [R](https://www.r-project.org/) and [BLAST](https://blast.ncbi.nlm.nih.gov) must be installed.
-This can be done in Ubuntu (and derivated distributions) with the followings commands:
+This can be done in Ubuntu (and derived distributions) with the followings commands:

 ```bash
 sudo apt-get update
 sudo apt-get install r-base ncbi-blast+
 ```

+Training with the paper datasets is very computationally expensive, so it is necessary to have a GPU to do it in a reasonable time.
 All the experiments presented in the paper can be easily reproduced using the Makefile inside the folder [experiments](./experiments).
 For example, to generate the PRROC curve obtained in *Caenorhabditis elegans*, run:

 ```bash
 cd experiments